What You'll Get with this Workshop

 No special downloads required

-Join us for a two hour virtual workshop on helping your students understand live the Paschal Mystery.
-This Workshop blends scholar presentations with interactive pedagogical sessions, giving you a chance to explore content with a respected college professor, as well as explore and simulate practical teaching strategies with ready-to-use classroom materials.
-You can choose to join us live or watch it on your own time.
-This Workshop is open to all K-12 Catholic school teachers, catechists, and catechetical leaders.
+Enjoy a 1.25 hour pre-recorded virtual workshop on helping your students understand live the Paschal Mystery.
+This Workshop blends scholar presentations with pedagogical tips.
+It is open to all K-12 Catholic school teachers, catechists, and catechetical leaders.

-The live session will take place on Tuesday, March 30, 2021 from 6:00-8:00pm Eastern Time.
-The recording will be available for viewing 2-3 business days after the live session.
+The recording will be available for viewing 2-3 business days after the live session which took place on Tuesday, March 30, 2021.

 Jose Gonzalez joined the team at Sophia Institute for Teachers in 2014 after more than 10 years as a Catholic high school teacher.
 In addition to teaching Jose has experience working in parish and diocesan ministry.
 Jose has led over 250 of our workshops in over 45 dioceses, and contributes regularly to our teacher's guides and digital instructional resources.
 He has a BA in theology with a concentration in religious education from Franciscan University of Steubenville, and an MA in evangelization and catechesis from the Augustine Institute.
 Jose and his wife, Mary Beth, have four children.